jarvisx17/Text-Emotion-Detection/README.md

 ## Acknowledgments

-We acknowledge the contributions of the open-source community and the developers of various Python libraries and machine learning algorithms that made this project possible.
+We acknowledge the contributions of the open-source community and the developers of various Python libraries and machine-learning algorithms that made this project possible.

 ---

 Feel free to explore the Jupyter Notebook to delve into the implementation of Text Emotion Detection with Machine Learning using Python.
-If you have any questions or encounter any issues, please don't hesitate to reach out to the project maintainers.
+If you have any questions or encounter any issues, please don't hesitate to reach out to me.